Mansfield: Summer in the Streets

 The festival highlight is a final event in Titchfield Park called Party in the Park.
-Its range of entertainment includes live music acts by local bands, performances from local dance groups, and activities such as face painting.
+Its range of entertainment includes live music acts by local bands, performances from local dance groups and activities such as face painting.
 For 2012 and 2013, this culminating event was cancelled for austerity reasons.

-Entertainment history
+History

-Mansfield was home to Venue 44, a nightclub that gave birth to the superclub Renaissance which was operated there in 1992–1994 by Geoff Oakes and launched the DJ's Sasha, John Digweed, Nigel Dawson and Ian Ossia to global fame.
+Mansfield was home to Venue 44, a nightclub that gave birth to the superclub Renaissance, which was operated there in 1992–1994 by Geoff Oakes and launched DJs Sasha, John Digweed and Nigel Dawson and Ian Ossia to global fame.
 The building was demolished in 2010.

-The Intake, a live-music venue in Kirkland Avenue, closed in 2016.
-The Town Mill, a former waterside mill on the banks of the Maun at the edge of the town centre, was turned into a pub and live music venue in 2002, but closed in 2010, citing the smoking ban, rising beer prices and recession among its reasons for failure.

-On 21 August 2010, the Irish boy band Westlife performed live at Field Mill stadium, home to Mansfield's football team, the Stags.

-Churches

-St Peter and St Paul's Church is a Grade I listed building.
-It is mentioned in the Domesday Book in 1086 and was mostly built by the Normans.

-St Johns Church, a Grade II listed building, was built in 1854 and designed by Henry Isaac Stevens.
-St Mark's Church was built in 1897; the church building is Grade II listed.
-St Lawrence the Martyr Church on Skerry Hill was built in 1909 and is Grade II listed.

-St Philip Neri Church is a Roman Catholic Church on Chesterfield Road South.

-A Quaker Meeting House of the Religious Society of Friends is on Rosemary Street.
+Mansfield Town Mill, a former mill close to the town centre on the bank of the River Maun, used be a pub and live music venue.
+Mansfield District Council as part of the 'Mansfield Town Centre Masterplan' (2021) plan to regenerate and refurbish the building to bring it back into use.
+Whether that be a new pub, restaurant or hotel.

+Media

+The local newspapers are the Chad (formerly Chronicle Advertiser) and Mansfield and Ashfield News Journal, a community newspaper.

+Radio stations include Mansfield 103.2, BBC Radio Nottingham, BBC Radio Sheffield, Capital Midlands and Heart FM - Yorkshire.

+Television coverage is provided by BBC East Midlands Today and ITV News Central; BBC Look North also covers Mansfield.